Aishikmax/fruit-veg-freshness-api/README.md

 If you wish to customize the thresholds used for freshness classification, you can do so by modifying the values of `threshold_fresh` and `threshold_medium` in the `evaluate-image.py` script.
 Adjusting these values according to your standards may lead to better predictions for your specific use case.

-This project has been completed!

-The further implementation of this project into an API is listed on my profile as **freshcheck**, do have a look at that to better understand the integration of this repository.

-The **FreshCheck** repository is located at : [https://github.com/captraj/freshcheck]